Great Decisions Topic: The Melting Arctic Ice and its Relationship to Climate Change

 More extreme weather is not the only alarming consequence of a melting Arctic.
 The thawing of the permafrost, the frozen ground beneath the snow and ice in the Arctic, is releasing a greenhouse gas that is 25 times as potent as CO2.

-On-Demand Streaming Video - will open in a new window
+On-Demand Streaming Video

 On-Demand Streaming Audio